 As Anastasios P. Leventis from the A. G. Leventis Foundation highlighted, so much of what is still taught in schools stems from the scholars of ancient Greece: Pythagoras, Archimedes, Aglaonice of Thessaly, Plato, Socrates, Aristotle, and more.
 An examination of how they interrogated and contemplated the natural world should be an inspiration to the next generation of thinkers.

-Ancient Greeks: Science and Wisdom is free and ticketed until June 2022.
-It is supported by A.G.
+This was originally posted in support of our exhibition Ancient Greeks: Science and Wisdom that was open from 17 November 2021 – 5 June 2022.
+This collection displayed intriguing examples of how science is being used to uncover new insights about the Ancient Greek world.
+It was supported by A.G.
 Leventis Foundation (Major Funder), the Avra Foundation, Andonis and Filippos Lemos, and the Stavros Niarchos Foundation (Associate Funders), with additional support from the John S Cohen Foundation and J.F.
 Costopoulos Foundation (Supporters).